hsuja/Dominion-Testing/README.md

 # Dominion-Testing

-My testing was implemented in the following files:
+A buggy version of the Dominion card game was tested, employing manual and automated testing, in the following files:

 cardtest1.c
 cardtest2.c